 “I witnessed first-hand how challenging MS can be when one of my cousins was diagnosed.
 Their resilience and strength in the face of adversity is what compelled me to first participate in the event 15 years ago,” shared Dan Wick.
 Not only is the event a great way to raise critically needed funds, it also provides a supportive community for those with MS, caretakers and concerned community.
 In previous years when social distancing wasn’t a concern, the event includes a finish-line celebration and rest stops along the way staffed by volunteers from the National MS Society.
 “In times of challenge, we often hear ‘we are in this together’ and Bike MS truly embodies this sentiment.
 It’s a community several thousand deep coming together to bring hope to people valiantly fighting this disease,” said Dan.

 Together, we can make a difference.
-“I got involved with Bike MS because it was an opportunity to make a difference and I firmly believe that, together, we can alleviate the suffering of people living with MS. Whether you sign up to bike on October 17 or you donate to support those who are biking, every little bit counts and goes a long way,” said Dan.
+“I got involved with Bike MS because it was an opportunity to make a difference and I firmly believe that, together, we can alleviate the suffering of people living with MS. Whether you sign up to bike in person or you donate to support those who are biking, every little bit counts and goes a long way,” said Dan.
 “At Wescott, we are all encouraged and empowered to make the community stronger and help our neighbors realize their full potential.
 We have a dedicated Volunteer Time Off (VTO) Program that supports the Wescott Team with their charitable endeavors.
 I’m proud to represent Wescott in Bike MS and encourage everyone to learn more about the event and the cause.”

 To learn more about Bike MS, visit their website.